KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Related Works

 \subsection{Classic Pose Estimation}

 In the classic pose estimation case two different approaches are generally used, template matching and feature matching.
-Template matching \cite{ulrich2012combining, hinterstoisser2012model} is performed using a cascade search of images of the object.
+Template matching \cite{ulrich2012combining, hinterstoisser2012model} is performed using a cascade search of where templates of the object are matched at different positions in the image.
 To perform the search, images have to be generated of all poses that the object can appear in.

-In feature matching pose estimation is based on matching features between the scene and object, and computing the pose by e.g. RANSAC \cite{fischler1981random}.
-The matches are computed using handcrafted features, which is generally computed in 3D point clouds.
+In feature matching pose estimation is based on matching features between the scene and object, and computing the pose by e.g. Kabsch-RANSAC \cite{kabsch1976solution,fischler1981random} or pose voting \cite{buch2017rotational}.
+The matches are computed using handcrafted features, which are generally computed in 3D point clouds.
 A huge amount of handcrafted features have been developed \cite{guo2016comprehensive}, with Fast Point Feature Histograms (FPFH) \cite{rusu2009fast} being one of the best performing features.
-The benefit of the classic methods is the set-up does not , weak towards clutter and occlusion.
+The benefit of the classic method is that the set-up can be performed using only the CAD model.
+However, these methods are weak towards clutter and occlusion, and thus are often not usable in real scenarios.